-IFRS 16, Leases: New standard to establish principles for recognition, measurement, presentation and disclosure of leases with an impact on lessee accounting, effective for annual periods beginning on or after January 1, 2019.
-The Company does not currently expect the adoption of this standard to have a significant measurement or disclosure impact on its financial statements.
+• IFRS 16, Leases: New standard to establish principles for recognition, measurement, presentation and disclosure of leases with an impact on lessee accounting.
+The Company has no leases and therefore there was no impact on adoption of this standard.

 5. REVERSE TAKEOVER